fourMembers/ai_postgraduate_project/README.md

 ### Iterations
 In order to make small but relevant improvements, several iterations have been done.
 In this section, they are described.

+###### NOTE: all experiments where performed using Google Colab free GPU's and one single Nvidia Tesla K80 GPU in google cloud platform.

 ##### Overfitting
 The first step done was make the model overfit.
 To achieve it, the following configuration was used:

-* Used Binary Cross Entropy Loss
+* Used pixel-wise Binary Cross Entropy Loss
 * Used only 15 patches for training, 5 for validation
 * Trained for around 370 epochs (9 hours)